 One of Cornwall’s most famous tourism hotspots, the rugged beauty of the coastal town of St Ives has captured the hearts and imaginations of many artists over the years.

-The town itself features numerous galleries and exhibitions, … Read More
+The town itself features numerous galleries and exhibitions, including … Read More

 Thanks to the popularity of the BBC’s adaptation of Winston Graham’s novels, the beautiful areas of St Just and Land’s End are sometimes affectionately referred to as ‘Poldark Country’.

-Occupying the most westerly point of … Read More
+Occupying the most westerly point of Cornwall, this … Read More

 Located on the beautiful Roseland Peninsula, nestled into the east bank of the Carrick Roads, St Mawes is a charming fishing village that lies within a designated Area of Outstanding Natural Beauty.

-Located just a mile from Falmouth by … Read More
+Located just a mile from Falmouth by boat (but, on … Read More

-The Tin Coast is the area from around St Just to Pendeen, in West Penwith, the final rocky peninsula of West Cornwall that thrusts into the Atlantic.
+The Tin Coast is the area from around Morvah to St Just, in West Penwith, the final rocky peninsula of West Cornwall that thrusts into the Atlantic.
 It has a distinctive character, defined by the relationship between the rugged beauty of the … Read More

 The village of Tintagel is set on the rugged Atlantic coast of Cornwall, and is one of Britain’s most visited places.

-Its popularity is thanks in large part to its eponymous castle, which sits high on the peninsula of Tintagel Island. … Read More
+Its popularity is thanks in large part to its eponymous castle, which sits high on the peninsula of Tintagel Island.
+The castle … Read More

 Situated in East Cornwall, Torpoint is the gateway town to Cornwall with ferries crossing the River Tamar to and from Plymouth.
 The surrounding area – known as the Rame Peninsula – is home to stunning secluded beaches, unspoilt fishing … Read More